thijmen38/Earthy-Group2/docs/design.md

 5. Get the roof surface between the ribs.
 6. orient bricks to this surface using the pattern specified in the script.

-For further study the script can be downloaden on the [Other page.](other.md)
+For further study the script can be download on the [Other page.](other.md)

 ![rib maker](rev\constructability\Rib-gif.gif)
 *Fig: Showing the process followed by the rib maker gif*